 The ISSM will work onsite at the RPRC in Springfield, Virginia supporting Mason's growing portfolio of classified programs.
-The ISSM will report to the Assistant Vice President for Research Integrity and Assurance with a dotted line to VSE's Associate Dean for Research.
-The ISSM will primarily focus on the security of systems maintained and operated by VSE's RPRC.
-The ISSM will:
+The ISSM will report to the Assistant Vice President for Research Integrity and Assurance with a dotted line to CEC's Associate Dean for Research.
+The ISSM will primarily focus on the security of systems maintained and operated by CEC's RPRC.

 Serve as an ISSM for multiple systems and ensure system processes are being followed by all personnel including privileged users;